na-na-hi/renget/archive/lcbguide.md

 No. It's not worth it if you're a new player.
 If you farm a *lot*, it might be worth it to convert some Egoshards.
 Otherwise, it's advised against doing so.
 Half of your Egoshards are converted to Thread at the start of a new Season anyway, so you should just wait if you need Thread.

 **12. Are past events and stories completely gone until reruns?**
 Only the Event rewards.
 Both the chapter 3.5 and 4.5 Events happen directly after the previous chapter, and you are required to complete them because they are plot-relevant.
 You just don't have to deal with the annoying resource collection aspect and lose out on the rewards.
 Other Events that had stories attached but were just login Events like Dante's Notes allow you to watch the story in the theater at any time.
-The only Event you can't rewatch in the game is the [April Fools event](https://www.youtube.com/watch?v=fSJ_N1hIBYU).
+The only Event you can't rewatch ingame is the [April Fools event](https://www.youtube.com/watch?v=fSJ_N1hIBYU).

 **13. How do I change it so a specific Identity is in my window when I open the game?**
 Press on the Sinner icon, then select the artwork you want on your window.
 The last one selected will be there when you open the game.